skypjack/entt/docs/md/container.md

 The interface is in all respects similar to its counterpart in the standard library, that is, `std::unordered_map`.<br/>
 Therefore, there is no need to go into the API description.

+## Dense hash set

+The dense hash set made available in `EnTT` is a set that aims to return a packed array of elements, so as to reduce the number of jumps in memory during the iteration.<br/>
+The implementation is based on _sparse sets_ and each bucket is identified by an implicit list within the packed array itself.

+The interface is in all respects similar to its counterpart in the standard library, that is, `std::unordered_set`.<br/>
+Therefore, there is no need to go into the API description.